In an audio recording, Donald Trump discusses a highly confidential document with an interviewer - ExBulletin

 In an audio recording, Donald Trump discusses a highly confidential document with an interviewer

-WASHINGTON (AP) An audio recording of a meeting in which former President Donald Trump discusses a highly classified document with an interviewer appears to undermine his later claim that he had no such documents, only clippings magazines and newspapers.
+GRAND JUNCTION, Colo.
+(KKCO) – An audio recording of a meeting in which former President Donald Trump discusses a highly classified document with an interviewer appears to undermine his later claim that he had no such documents , only magazine and newspaper clippings.

 The tape, taken from a July 2021 interview Trump gave at his Bedminster, New Jersey, vacation spot for people working on the memoir of his former chief of staff Mark Meadows, is a vital piece of evidence in the Special Counsel Jack Smith’s indictment against Trump for mismanagement. classified information.